-“I am now,” Travis replied, taking her by the arm.
+“I am now,” Travis replied and took her by the arm.
 “Let’s go sunbathe for a while, my love.”

 “Wait, I know you.
 You’re Travis Jones,” Bruce said.

 “Yes, yes I am,” Travis answered.
-“And this is my lovely wife, and I’m very protective of her, so I suggest you leave her alone.
+“And this is my lovely wife.
+I’m very protective of her so I suggest you leave her alone.
 Do we have an understanding, Bruce?”

-“Yes, I’m sorry,” he replied, turning to leave.
+“Yes, I’m sorry,” he replied and turned to leave.
 “Pleasure to meet you, Mrs. Jones.”
 He tipped his hat and walked away.

-“Thanks, baby,” Charlotte said, wiping the salt water from her skin.
+“Thanks, baby,” Charlotte said and wiped the salt water from her skin.
 “Great timing, as always.”